Degree of the 3-secant variety: Generalized double point formula

 \section{Generalized double point formula}

-The generalized version of double point formula is one of a useful application of the refined Bezout's theorem that is a fundamental theorem in intersection theory.
+The generalized version of the double point formula is one of a useful application of the refined Bezout's theorem in intersection theory.
 The double point formula allows us to compute the degree of the intersection of two subvarieties of a projective space.
 In this paper, we will use it as a starting point to understand the complexity of the 3-secant variety in terms of the 2-secant variety.